1. Main points

 Source: Consumer price inflation from the Office for National Statistics

-Image .csv .xlsFigure 9 shows the annual inflation rates for the CPI all goods and all services series, together with CPI excluding energy, food, alcohol and tobacco (often referred to as core CPI).
+Image .csv .xlsFigure 9 shows the 12-month inflation rates for the CPI all goods and all services series, together with CPI excluding energy, food, alcohol and tobacco (often referred to as core CPI).
 The headline CPI inflation rate is added for comparison.

-As with the all-items annual inflation rates, the drivers of CPIH and CPI goods and services inflation are the same (with the exception of owner occupiers' housing costs (OOH) and Council Tax, which are excluded from CPI).
+As with the all-items annual inflation rates, the drivers of CPIH and CPI goods and services inflation are the same (with the exception of owner occupiers' housing (OOH) costs and Council Tax, which are excluded from CPI).
 The drivers are discussed in more detail in Section 4: Latest movements in CPIH inflation.

 Source: Consumer price inflation from the Office for National Statistics